jeffgbutler/TanzuInTheHomelab/tkgs-vds/README.md

 ## Procedure Part 1: Nested Infrastructure

-Run the script `nestedEsxiForTKGs.ps1`.
-This will create a new vCenter with three nested ESXi hosts.
+The Powershell script `nestedEsxiForTKGs.ps1` in this folder will create a nested vSphere environment for installing TKGs.

 There are a large set of variables at the beginning of this script that define the nested environment.
 The most important of these are the IP addresses, domain names, and network names from the outer vCenter.
 The values in the script